ramrochan/testable/README.md

 If you have your machine setup for running Java projects(Maven and Java) the you can run using the following commands:

-Assumptoins: All the webdrivers are added to the system path The test can be run across various browser using the command.
-It can be run in different browser by changing the arguments.
+Assumptoins: All the webdrivers are added to the system path The test can be run across various browser using the command below.
+It can be run in different browser by changing the arguments(to firefox).

 mvn test "-Dbrowser=chrome"